Tabled below is the complete list of players to have won the South Metropolitan Cricket Association’s Jim McKenna Medal since its inception in 1999.

 - In all, four Spartans have won the award, which places us equal first with Kelmscott for the most victories by a Club.

-- The most recent Spartan to win the award is Todd Gill in 2017.
+- The most recent Spartan to win the award is Chad Forsyth in 2021.

 - Read More: Gill Wins McKenna Medal